edinburgh-napier/SET09102/notes/unit10_ethics/index.md

 ![Alistair Cooke](../../images/people/alistair_cooke.png)
 <blockquote class="pretty"><span>
-A professional is someone who can do his best work when he doesn't feel like it.
+A professional is someone who can do his best work <br/>when he doesn't feel like it.
 </span></blockquote>

 {: .attribution}